 How to do a breast self-examination

-Women of all ages should learn how to do a breast self-examination to regularly check for lumps in between mammograms.
+Women of all ages should learn how to do a breast self-examination.
+According to the Singapore Cancer Society, you should conduct one monthly from the age of 20 onwards.
+It’s an important measure you can take to regularly check for lumps and other potential signs of breast cancer in between mammograms.

 I remember being made to watch a video about this at school and everyone laughing and going eww.
 But now that I actually know several people who have had cancer, it doesn’t seem so funny anymore.